Miranjani: Trek

-The Miranjani Track is a trekking route situated in the Nathiagali region of Khyber Pakhtunkhwa, Pakistan.
+The Miranjani Track is a trekking route situated in the Nathia Gali region of Khyber Pakhtunkhwa, Pakistan.
 It leads to Miranjani Peak, which has an elevation of approximately 2,992 meters (9,816 feet) above sea level.
 The trail passes through forested terrain and is known for its biodiversity, including various species of flora and fauna native to the area.
 From the summit, observers can view sections of the surrounding Himalayan range and adjacent valleys.
 The track is frequently used by hikers and individuals engaged in outdoor recreation.